DiegoCao/Installtion-for-All/cudnn for ubuntu20.04.md

 ## Tensor-RT,

 After installing CUDNN, error still exists, that is because we do not install TensorRT.
 It still needs to be installed.

+HOWEVER, IT IS VERY SAD THAT FOR UBUNTU20.04, THERE IS NO AVAILABLE TENSORRT VERSION SUPPORTS(*the supports only for ubuntu18.04, and it seems that I have made a huge mistake to install the system UBUNTU20.04 for the computer in the lab*).

+It needs to be noticed that 'libvnifer.so.6', here '6' means, I need to install tensorrt version 6.